Hurricane Helene Communications Outages Show Need for Greater Network Resilience

 Politicians at various levels have expressed their frustration with the hurricane response.

-“This is an unprecedented tragedy that requires an unprecedented response,” said Roy Cooper, a Senator from North Carolina.
+“This is an unprecedented tragedy that requires an unprecedented response,” said Roy Cooper, Governor of North Carolina.
 His state was arguably hit hardest of all, with the western half in wreckage and rubble (and downed cell sites.)

 Outages Demand a More Resilient Network